phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

 Tutorial 4: CRUDを使用した作業
 =================================

-Backends usually provides forms to allow users to manipulate data.
+Backends usually provide forms to allow users to manipulate data.
 Continuing the explanation of INVO, we now address the creation of CRUDs, a very common task that Phalcon will facilitate you using forms, validations, paginators and more.

-Most options that manipulate data in INVO (companies, products and types of products), were developed using a basic and common CRUD_ (Create, Read, Update and Delete).
+Most options that manipulate data in INVO (companies, products and types of products) were developed using a basic and common CRUD_ (Create, Read, Update and Delete).
 Each CRUD contains the following files:

 .. code-block:: bash